rmdelapaz/paintstorm_advanced/PROJECT_DOCUMENTATION.md

 2. **Check the /parts subdirectory** for any completed/legacy lesson files
 3. **Review this documentation** to see what's marked complete
 4. **Confirm with user** which module/lesson to work on next
+5. **⚠️ PAUSE and get explicit confirmation before writing ANY file**

 **Do NOT assume** - always verify current state before starting!